rpmuller/rpmuller.github.io/README.md

     speed a scientific calculation.
     [Know of any good tutorials for either](http://www.reddit.com/r/Python/comments/1hf4i6/good_documentation_for_tensordot_and_einsum/)?
     Let me know, either by posting to the reddit thread or emailing rpmuller@gmail.com.
+  - Major speed up to the integral code by using the bad-assedness of einsum.
 * 30 Jun 2013
   - Added an example of Surface Code X and Z checks to the [Sympy Circuit Notebook](http://nbviewer.ipython.org/5843312).
 It's amazing how much less time